-If you are asking “Are Maine Coon cats rare?” the answer is no, they are not.
-In fact, they are popular enough today that it is not at all hard to find one!
+If you are asking are Maine Coon cats rare the answer is no, they are not.
+They are popular enough today that it is not at all hard to find one!

 Of course, this wasn’t always the case.
 If you take a look at the history of the Maine Coon, you will discover that it wasn’t always as popular as it is today.

-Whilst the exact origins of the Maine Coon cat are a little murky, we do know a few things for sure.
+Whilst the exact origins of the Maine Coon cat is a little murky, we do know a few things for sure.

 From there, the breed’s popularity boomed and, as of 2018, it was considered the fifth most popular cat, according to the Cat Fanciers Association.